mossblaser/slidie/docs/source/rendering.rst

     $ slidie [SOURCE ...] [--output OUTPUT]

-If the source is omitted, slidie will look for slide SVGs in the current directory.
+If the source is omitted, Slidie will look for slide SVGs in the current directory.
 Otherwise, the source can be a directory name (containing :ref:`numbered <file-numbering>` SVG files) or an explicit list of SVG files (which need not be numbered and will be combined in the order given).